UoB-HPC/SimEng/docs/sphinx/user/configuring_simeng.rst

     Only needed for a ``Tage`` predictor.
 The number of tagged tables used by the predictor, in addition to a default prediction table (i.e., the BTB).
 Therefore, a value of 3 for ``Num-Tage-Tables`` would result in four total prediction tables: one BTB and three tagged tables.
 If no tagged tables are desired, it is recommended to use the ``GenericPredictor`` instead.

 Tage-Length
     Only needed for a ``Tage`` predictor.
-The number of bits used to tage the entries of the tagged tables.
+The number of bits used to tag the entries of the tagged tables.

 .. _l1dcnf: